ployground/bsdploy/docs/setup/bootstrapping.rst

 - ``bootstrap-firstboot-update``: If set install and enable the `firstboot-freebsd-update <http://www.freshports.org/sysutils/firstboot-freebsd-update/>`_ package.
 This will update the installed system automatically (meaning non-interactively) to the latest patchlevel upon first boot.
 Disabled by default.

+- ``bootstrap-password``: If set will use the provided password for bootstrapping.
+It is used to update the known hosts.
+You might still have to provide it manually for the SSH command used during bootstrap.

 - ``http_proxy``: If set, that proxy will be used for all ``pkg`` operations performed on that host, as well as for downloading any assets during bootstrapping (``base.tbz`` etc.)